 Amla, also called amlaki or Indian gooseberry, is perhaps most famous for its through-the-roof Vitamin C content: one fruit contains 100mg, about the same amount found in 20 oranges.
 The word amla itself translates to “sour”, which is one of the 6 Ayurvedic tastes (the 6 recognized Ayurvedic tastes are sweet, sour, pungent, bitter and astringent).
 Sebastian Pole notes in his book [easyazon_link identifier=”1848191138″ locale=”US” tag=”gardcoll03-20″]Ayurvedic Medicine: The Principles of Traditional Practice[/easyazon_link]that amalaki can also be translated to “‘mother’ or ‘nurse,’ indicating that amalaki is the ultimate carer and healer.”

-Given that the name of the fruit literally means sour, one can imagine it’s taste.This makes it both a balanced and balancing fruit.
-The combination of tastes gives the fruit cooling properties, which are effective for reducing heat in the body– the potentially pernicious undercurrent of inflammation (depending on your dosha, or constitution).
+Given that the name of the fruit literally means sour, one can imagine the taste; it’s both a balanced and balancing fruit.
+The combination of Ayurvedic tastes result in cooling properties, which are effective for reducing heat in the body– the potentially pernicious undercurrent of inflammation.

 So how does one take advantage of amla’s potency while maintaining an otherwise balanced diet?
 Interested parties can soak the fruit in water and then use the infused water to rinse your eyes.
 The fruit’s extract can be applied directly to the face to treat blemishes, as well; to make a face mask, simply mix the powdered form of Alma with water and olive oil to create a thick paste and then leave it on for five minutes.